Defending a Will

 When someone decides to contest a Will, it is the responsibility of either the executor or the beneficiary to defend the contested Will.

 Once probate has been granted, the executor is responsible for following a formal legal process to make sure the Will is executed in accordance with the relevant state laws.
 Each state has different laws that govern Wills and Estates and they are complex so it is recommended you seek expert legal advice from a specialist Will dispute lawyer.

 All matters concerning Will disputes are heard in the Supreme Court so it will be necessary to engage legal advice.
 This area of the law is very specialised so when you’re looking for a lawyer to handle your Will dispute it is recommended you obtain advice from a lawyer or solicitor who is an experienced expert in Will disputes.
-Your local criminal or family lawyer is not likely to have the necessary experience or understanding of the Wills, Probate and Administration Act.
+Your local criminal lawyer or family lawyer is not likely to have the necessary experience or understanding of the Wills, Probate and Administration Act.

 Our objective is to resolve any Will dispute during mediation.
 Settling a dispute before it gets to court is usually the best outcome for all parties.
 Early resolution will save you legal fees so that more funds can be distributed to the beneficiaries.
 To achieve a favourable outcome you will need a legal team that understands the process, knows the right questions to ask and can then make an objective assessment about how to facilitate an early resolution.